tupolevn/assignment/README.md

 	d.
 A chicken cannot fly (assumption: its wings are clipped but ignore that) Encapsulated the behavior of chicken fly in NoFlyImpl class that implements the Fly interface.

+##### 3. Now how would you model a rooster?
+	Please find the implementation for this in the code.

+	a.
+A rooster says: “Cock-a-doodle-doo”
+		Encapsulated the behavior of Rooster sound in RoosterSoundImpl class that implements the Sing interface.

+	b.
+How is the rooster related to the chicken?
+		Rooster is also a kind of chicken that sings differently.

+	c.
+Can you think of other ways to model a rooster without using inheritance?
+		Yes.
+We can model  rooster by composition.
+A rooster object that contains a holds object.
+		Since we have programed to interfaces and encapsulated the frequently changing behaviors, we can assign the new behavior RoosterSoundImpl to sing behavior.